 Administrative Leadership: Educational Administration and Supervision MS

-A master’s in educational administration and supervision will prepare you for a career as a school or district administrator.
-Specializations lead to license as principal, director of instruction/curriculum director, or director of special education and pupil services.
+A master’s in educational administration and supervision will prepare you for many careers in school, district, network, and other organizational leadership and administration.
+Specializations lead to single or dual licensure as principal, director of instruction, or director of special education and pupil services.

 Program Type